KrisD2004/ReadMe/102/class04/README.md

 ## Things i want to know more

 Why are there so many html semantics?
-What is the difference between a UI desginer and a UX?
+What is the difference between a UI desginer and a UX